Updated: Sep 4

 Throwing a Graduation Party at home

-These kids have had a challenging senior year and so much to overcome.
+These kids had a challenging senior year and so much to overcome.
 I wanted to throw a real party.
-We are a bit our of practice and needed thought, care, and time to make it work.
-Of course I researched by surfing the internet for great ideas and put it all together.
+We were a bit out of practice and needed thought, care, and time to make it work.
+Of course I researched by surfing the web for great ideas to help me put it all together.
+I talked through much of this with my Sister in Law...Shout out to Lindsey who I couldn't have put it together with out, she kept me excited and engaged.
+When I ran out of ideas, she had the next cycle!

 This is my hope that I can make it easier for someone else...